lagden/generator-estudo/README.md

-# Generator
+# Generator and Promise

-> Apenas um estudo de generators ES6
+> Only one study

 ## Install